-Katharine (Kate) Thompson is a published scientific illustrator and doctoral candidate in the Interdepartmental Doctoral Program in Anthropological Sciences at Stony Brook University.
+Kate Thompson is a medical anthropologist and conservationist.
+She is also a published scientific illustrator and doctoral candidate in the Interdepartmental Doctoral Program in Anthropological Sciences at Stony Brook University.
 As such, she works to communicate science through art, research and resolve human-wildlife conflict and provide humanitarian aid.

 As a Fellow this year, Kate plans to continue to use illustration and design to make nature education accessible across language and educational barriers.
 Both in Madagascar and Tanzania, language and literacy can be a major barrier to sharing scientific knowledge.
 Published wildlife guides and materials tend to be in the language of the tourists (French and English, respectively).
 Thompson plans to refine her abilities as an illustrator and work with local translators to design art and identification guides that inform, inspire, and instill an appreciation for wildlife and the will to conserve it.

 Notable works, coverage and accomplishments

 (cover photo and headshot: Tanzania.
 Courtesy Kate Thompson)